Go Back

 Another strong storm is gearing up to blow into the West Coast, bringing damaging wind and heavy rain on the heels of a separate midweek storm.
 AccuWeather meteorologists say residents will finally get a break in the active pattern over the weekend.

-Snow levels with the first storm are expected to remain high, staying above mountain pass elevations through the Cascades and the northern Sierra Nevada.
-As a result, no snow is expected at Donner Pass, California, since the late-week storm is forecast to track farther north.
+Snow levels stayed high with the first storm, staying above mountain pass elevations through the Cascades and the northern Sierra Nevada.

-Snow levels will drop later in the week as the storm intensifies over the Pacific Northwest, lowering through the passes in Washington and potentially creating slippery travel conditions and reduced visibility for motorists crossing the Cascades.
+Snow levels will drop into Friday morning as the storm intensifies over the Pacific Northwest, lowering through the passes in Washington and potentially creating slippery travel conditions and reduced visibility for motorists crossing the Cascades.

-A few inches of slushy snow may accumulate from late Thursday night into Friday across parts of the Cascades, leading to slippery travel on Stevens and Snoqualmie passes in Washington.
+A few inches of slushy snow may accumulate through Friday morning across parts of the Cascades, leading to slippery travel on Stevens and Snoqualmie passes in Washington.

 Localized flash flooding and mudslides are possible in areas that receive heavy rain from either storm, particularly near recent wildfire burn scars.

-Through Friday night, rainfall from the storms this week is expected to total 2 to 8 inches from the Northern California coast to western Washington and southwestern British Columbia, with up to 12 inches possible on west- and southwest-facing slopes of the Cascades, Coast Ranges and Olympic Mountains.
+Through Friday, rainfall from the storms this week is expected to total 2 to 8 inches from the Northern California coast to western Washington and southwestern British Columbia, with up to 12 inches possible on west- and southwest-facing slopes of the Cascades, Coast Ranges and Olympic Mountains.

 The rainfall will cause small streams and short-run rivers to flow fast and run high from northwestern California to southwestern British Columbia.
 Rain will run off into local lakes and reservoirs, contributing to a rise in water levels.
 The damp ground, where it rains, will act as a buffer against wildfires in the short term.

-This image of the central and eastern Pacific Ocean was captured on Wednesday, Nov.
-5, 2025.
-The image shows one potent storm onshore along the West Coast of the United States (right) and a new storm brewing well offshore (left).
+This image of the eastern Pacific Ocean and western United States was captured on Friday Nov.
+7, 2025.
+The image shows a storm moving onshore to the Northwest (center).
 (AccuWeather Enhanced RealVue™ Satellite)

 The late-week storm is expected to bring lighter winds to Northern California and southern Oregon compared to the midweek system.
-However, winds may be strong enough to cause flight delays at Seattle and Vancouver airports from Thursday into Friday.
+However, winds may be strong enough to cause flight delays at Seattle and Vancouver airports Friday morning.
 Most power outage risks associated with the second storm are expected to occur farther north, in contrast to the midweek storm.

 GET THE FREE ACCUWEATHER APP